October 07 2021 – Diana L

 Best Tea for Energy and Focus

 A tired body releases cortisol and adrenaline, which are stress hormones that can make you feel anxious.
-Downing a double espresso comes to mind, but then you know that will be temporary and you'll just end up as a jittery, anxious person.
-Before you reach for a cup of java, consider a cup of tea.
-Read on to find out what is the best tea for energy and focus.
+Downing a double espresso comes to mind.
+But you know that will only be a temporary fix and you'll just end up a jittery, anxious person.

 Tea that Gives You Energy and Focus

-1. MATCHA TEA:
+1. MATCHA TEA

 Made by grinding green tea leaves into powder, Matcha is green tea in its purest form.